zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 ---

-## Appendix IV: Agent-to-Agent Communication Across Organizations Using Natural Language and the Role of MCP
+## Appendix III: Agent-to-Agent Communication Across Organizations Using Natural Language and the Role of MCP

 Below is a detailed report addressing the challenge of agent-to-agent communication across organizations, enterprises, and countries over the internet using natural language, rather than traditional APIs, with a focus on the role of the Model Context Protocol (MCP) and the potential for AI agents to function as MCP servers.
 This report builds on the concepts from the "Comprehensive Guide to Dapr Agentic Cloud Ascent (DACA) Design Pattern" while extending the discussion to a decentralized, internet-scale context.